BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. Properly Implement lie detector & JS powered page switching
+1. Results Page
-2. Results Page
+2. Form
-3. Form
+3. Finesse page & lie detector transitions
-4. Finesse page transitions
+4. QA

 ## Content.json
 The `src/_data/content.json` file contains all the content for the website.